 “I love being active, and on the job, I’m up and down on ladders all the time.
 My goal is to manage the pain and keep my knee for as long as possible.
 I know eventually I may need a total knee replacement, but I’m just not ready.”

-Jean’s Orthopedic Joint Surgeon, Dr. Charles Cassel, ORA Orthopedics, says ORA’s philosophy is to explore and employ conservative treatments before recommending total joint replacement surgery.
+Jean’s now retired, Orthopedic Joint Surgeon, Dr. Charles Cassel, says ORA’s philosophy is to explore and employ conservative treatments before recommending total joint replacement surgery.

 “We want our patients to keep their joints for as long as possible, and many can do so for years.
 There are a number of non-surgical options including anti-inflammatory medication, physical therapy, braces, or cortisone injections to manage flare-ups.”